dkaukov/WSClient/README.md

 Current caveats:
 1. Unable to send the "configuration command" via ws once ws connection established and running (app crashes).
 Can possibly be issue with threading.
-2. Unable to capture connection failures.
+2. Unable to capture ws connection failures.
 For some reason those does not appear.
+TCPsocket eroors logging is partially working at thios stage